dart-lang/site-www/src/resources/dart-3-migration.md

 records, patterns, and class modifiers.

 Alongside these new capabilities, Dart 3 contains a number of changes that may break existing code.
-This migration guide explains the breaking changes in Dart 3 and how you can resolve them.
+This guide will help you resolve these.

 ## Introduction